alialbaali/Chatty/README.md

 #### Android chats application built using kotlin.

 ## Motivation

 The app is a part of my [Portfolio](https://alialbaali.com) projects.
-It showcases my skills regarding developing Android Apps.
+It showcases my skills regarding developing Android apps.

 ## Screenshots